Elwood Glover

 William Elwood Glover (11 May 1915 - 14 November 1990) was a Canadian radio and television broadcaster who was best known as host of Elwood Glover's Luncheon Date.

 Born in Carmel, Saskatchewan on 11 May 1915, Glover began his 46-year broadcasting career in the city near his home town, Moose Jaw, Saskatchewan at a 250 watt radio station (CHAB) for $5 a week.
 From there he moved on to Toronto in 1938 to be one of the six staff announcers at CBC.
 He would remain at the CBC for the next 35 years.
 In 1939, he covered the Royal tour of King George VI and was the CBC's chief announcer during World War II.

 Following the war, Glover was the host of At Ease with Elwood Glover, an afternoon drive show on CBC radio in the 1950s and 1960s.

-Elwood Glover's Luncheon Date, debuted on the radio in 1956, then was later moved to CBC television in 1963, where Glover interviewed thousands of guests on Luncheon Date over the next twelve years, including such great names as Ella Fitzgerald, Henry Fonda, The Supremes, Lorne Greene, Eartha Kitt, Christopher Plummer and Mel Tormé.
+Elwood Glover's Luncheon Date, debuted on the radio in 1956, then was later moved to CBC television in 1963, where Glover interviewed thousands of guests on Luncheon Date over the next twelve years, including such great names as Ella Fitzgerald, Henry Fonda, The Supremes, Lorne Greene, Eartha Kitt, Christopher Plummer, Spring Byington and Mel Tormé.

 A clarinetist and one time bandleader, Glover used his programs to especially highlight Canadian talent.
 One such Canadian guest, Stompin' Tom Connors, was married on Glover's show in 1973.